 Every day at Camp Kesem Stanford gives campers an opportunity to try something new while having fun.
 A typical day at camp follows the schedule below:

-- Roots: During one evening at camp, time is set aside for the entire camp to get together to acknowledge why they are there.
+Roots: During one evening at camp, time is set aside for the entire camp to get together to acknowledge why they are there.
 This is a time for campers to talk to each other and share their stories – their fears, their accomplishments, their hopes and dreams.
 Anyone can talk if they choose to, but not everybody has to.
 We do ask that every camper comes to camp with some knowledge of their parent's experience, however we do not require campers to share.